 Flight: Although Mysore has an airport, it has limited connectivity to other cities.
 A better option is Mangalore airport which is at around the same distance and connects more long-distance flights.
 You can take a bus from the city or a cab directly from the airport to Madikeri from there.
 A cab will cost ₹2,600 and upwards and takes 3 hours for the journey.

-Traveling in Karnataka?
-Also Check out our blog on How to Explore the Ruins of Hampi
+Travelling in Karnataka?
+Also, Check out our blog on How to Explore the Ruins of Hampi

 How to go around in Coorg

 Public transport is rarely available that connects tourist attractions.
 You will have to mix up transport options to move around town at affordable costs.
 Here are some options:

 Foot: Madikeri is a relatively small town.
 If you plan to stay in the center of the city, you can easily walk to most of the tourist attractions on foot.
 The cool weather makes it an even better experience.
 For this, it is better if you stay within a 1 km radius of Madikeri Bus station or MG Road.

 Auto-Rickshaw: For a single journey, you can find auto-rickshaw like any other town in South-India.
 However, the rates aren’t fixed.
 And if they get to know that you are a tourist (which they will if you don’t know the language), drivers tend to overcharge.

 You can also ask rickshaw drivers for a half or full-day tour.
 They are usually friendly towards tourists.
 ALWAYS agree on the fare price before you hop on.
 And if you find yourself in a fix afterward, don’t get too deep in the argument.
 It will only ruin your day.